TheJoshCode/AI-Mesh-Creator/README.md

 # AI-Mesh-Creator
-Generates a textured 3D mesh in Blender with one click!
+Generates a textured 3D mesh with One Click!

 # INSTALLATION
-1. Download the repository

-2. Extract to a new folder

-3. In Blender, Click Edit>Preferences

-4. Go to Add-ons

-5. In the top right of the window, click "Install"

-6. Find the extracted "AI_Mesh_Creator.py" file you downloaded earlier

-7. Click the "Install Pip Requirements" button in the preferences window

-8. Once the requirements install, press the N key in the viewport, and go to the "Generate" tab on the right side
+1. Run "Install.bat"
+2. Open the UI with the "AI_Mesh_Creator.py" Script

-9. Enjoy!
+3. Enjoy!